-For over two centuries now, English has continued to advance at a phenomenal pace as the dominant language in numerous areas affecting the lives of people around the world: in literature and publishing, science and business affairs, telecommunications and popular entertainment, in academia, the arts and sports.
+For over two centuries now, English has continued to advance at a phenomenal pace as the dominant language in numerous areas affecting the lives of people around the world: in literature and publishing, science, business affairs, telecommunications and popular entertainment, academia, the arts and sports.
 English has well over 400 million native speakers around the world, but more than a billion and a half people communicate in English on a regular basis.
-It is an official language in 67 countries around the world, and in dozens of international organizations.
-That much exposure is bound to affect the language, as you can hear in this program.
+It is an official language in 67 countries around the world and in dozens of international organisations.
+That much exposure is bound to affect the language, as you can hear in this programme.
 Our speakers include David Crystal, a well-known linguist and author of books on the English language, who has helped to edit The Cambridge Encyclopedia of the English Language.